Legoclones/password-cracking/README.md

     * doubleDictionary.txt with personalSymbols, personalShortOne, or personalShortTwo rule lists
     * doubleDictionary.txt with words separated by _ or .
     * Incremental ASCII starting with 6 characters

+**All times are based off of my personal computer's specs.
+I have an i7-10510U processor (8 processing threads, 1.80 GHz base processing speed), 12 GB of RAM, and a Solid State Drive.
+These times were also computed with no/few other programs running.*

 ## How to Compile Wordlists
 ### General Wordlists